Preparation builds performance. 7 questions to address that will give you answers for many more.

 How well do you work under pressure?

 Questions like these are best answered with a specific example from recent working history.
 It helps if you can relate these to the new organisation too.
 When someone asks you a question looking for an example of your past experience, use “I” and not “We” statements.
-The latter suggests you were on the periphery, rather than at the centre of the task or achievement.
+The latter suggests you were on the periphery, rather than at the centre of the task or outcome.